stlankes/stlankes.github.io/_posts/2015-04-06-From-Wordpress-to-Jekyll.md

 {{ "{% bibliography --query @*[year=2014] " }}%}
 {% endhighlight %}

-The rest of the file is an iteration over the year.
+The rest of the file is an iteration over the years.
 The final result is a publication list as follows:

 ### 2015